ZeNyfh/271-UK-Create/tools/ukgeo-tools/README.md

 The preview PNGs show the whole generated map extent, downscaled so the longest side is `--max-size` pixels.
 Use a larger `--max-size` for a more detailed whole-map image. `--max-size 0` writes native tile resolution, but the default 25k x 50k world is a very large image and can require several GB of RAM.

-`../hoverpreview-tools/generate_hover_previews.sh` writes a `hoverpreviews` folder containing stackable PNG layers (`layers/height.png`, `layers/surface.png`, `layers/vegetation.png`, `layers/rivers.png`, and one PNG per ore under `layers/ores/`) plus downsampled `mips/` versions and sample PNGs for hover text. `../hoverpreview-tools/open_hover_map.sh` reads those pre-rendered images instead of processing raw tile layers in the GUI, starts at a fit-to-window zoom, and dynamically picks lower-resolution mips when zoomed out.
-Mouse wheel zooms around the cursor, middle/right drag pans, and hovering shows Minecraft `x/z`, height, tile/cell, and British National Grid easting/northing.
+`../hoverpreview-tools/generate_hover_previews.sh` writes a `hoverpreviews` folder containing stackable PNG layers (`layers/height.png`, `layers/surface.png`, `layers/vegetation.png`, optional `layers/biome_regions.png`, `layers/rivers.png`, and one PNG per ore under `layers/ores/`) plus downsampled `mips/` versions and sample PNGs for hover text. `../hoverpreview-tools/open_hover_map.sh` reads those pre-rendered images instead of processing raw tile layers in the GUI, starts at a fit-to-window zoom, and dynamically picks lower-resolution mips when zoomed out.
+Mouse wheel zooms around the cursor, middle/right drag pans, and hovering shows Minecraft `x/z`, height, tile/cell, vegetation/biome-region data where available, and British National Grid easting/northing.
 Left click copies the Minecraft `x z` pair to the clipboard.

 To build the standalone hover app: